 Don’t forget that your Tiger Day ticket allows you one year’s membership for free future visits, excluding other Special Event days.

 Vehicle Conservation Centre?

 The Vehicle Conservation Centre is a temperature controlled storage area of non-displayed tanks.
-At Tiger Day you will have exclusive access to the floor, as opposed to the viewing balcony during normal opening hours.
+At Tiger Day you will have access to the floor, as opposed to the viewing balcony during normal opening hours.

 catering facilities available?